Please direct all enquiries to ForeignLoans@aston.ac.uk

 Available for Postgraduate and Professional Degree students or the parents of a dependent Undergraduate student.
 You/your parents are responsible for paying the interest for all periods unless it is deferred during study.
 During this deferment period the interest will accrue.

 Information, interest rates and maximum amounts of these loans can be found here.

 As a foreign school we do not charge you a fee for processing and handling your application for Federal Student Aid.
 However prior to disbursements the US Government will deduct a loan fee.

 1a) Complete the Free Application for Federal Student Aid (FAFSA).
 You may now submit the FAFSA earlier from the 1 October for the following academic year.
 This gives applicants more time to consider their choices and how much college is going to cost.
 For help with making this decision please refer to point 5 below which describes the average cost of living in Birmingham (UK).

 The FAFSA collects information from the student and their spouse (if applicable) or their parents if dependent.
 This must be completed each academic year.

-Please ensure you list Aston University on the FAFSA - our Federal School Code is G12258.
-Please contact us to confirm that you have completed the FAFSA:
+Please ensure you list Aston University on the FAFSA - our Federal School Code is G12258 - and contact us to confirm that you have completed the FAFSA: